The Dying Death Penalty

 There used to be 300 death sentences pronounced each year in the United States.
-Last year, there were just thirty.
+In 2016, there were just thirty.
 Capital punishment has now been outlawed in nineteen states and in other states it is decreasing in its imposition.
 Jurors are increasingly reluctant to impose it.
 Last year, only twenty-seven counties out of more than 3,000 nationwide sent anyone to death row.

 Jurors are starting to reject the death penalty when it is asked for.
 When prosecutors seek the death penalty, they are successful at obtaining it in far fewer cases.
 Even in Texas, which has been the state where the death penalty is sought and imposed far more than any other state, jurors are rejecting the death penalty in many cases.
 Last year alone, six fewer people were executed in Texas than in 2015.